 Tech savvy teens would enjoy thisappbecause of the option to create bots.
 It recommends users have some skill in computer programming but provides a link to “Introduction for Developers” where some basics of the what, how, and whys of bots is discussed.

 Features adult content and pornography.
-Anyone is able to create content since this is an open-source platform so, though the app rating is 4+, the level of questionable content available is determined by those sending and receiving messages.
+Anyone is able to create content since this is an open-source platform so, though the app rating is 4+ (though it has now been updated to 17+), the level of questionable content available is determined by those sending and receiving messages.
 When setting up the app, a Terms of Service box pops up and states you agree to NOT do a number of different things including “post pornographic content on publicly viewable Telegram bots or channels.”
 Notice the distinction of “publicly viewable,” so everything else must be considered fair-game.
 Feb.
 2018 note: Apple removed Telegram for a period of time due to the sharing of child pornography.

 Telegram Messenger bottom line – is it safe for my kid?